code4romania/mon-vot-android-kotlin/Readme.md

 More info on redeploying and reusing the app can be found in the wiki: [Redeploy steps](https://github.com/code4romania/mon-vot-android-kotlin/wiki/Steps-for-redeploying---reusing-the-app) & [Google Play Deploy Steps](https://github.com/code4romania/mon-vot-android-kotlin/wiki/Google-Play-Deploy-Steps)

 Swagger docs for the API are available [here](https://app-vmon-api-dev.azurewebsites.net/swagger/index.html).
+To authenticate please login using the test credentials via the `POST/api/v2/access/authorize` endpoint.
+Add the received auth token to authorize calls in Swagger, in the format: `Bearer AUTH_CODE_HERE`.

 ## Repos and projects